 Getting together with family is the hallmark of the holidays.
 With the children on break from school and extended time off from the workplace, it’s the optimal occasion for the generations to get together and enjoy some quality time.
-On the other hand, it’s also the opportune time to observe the health, safety and wellbeing of our older family members.
+On the other hand, it’s also the opportune time to observe the health, safety and wellbeing of our older family members which could indicate senior care needs.

 Especially when our older loved ones live at a distance, it can be difficult to know through phone calls, emails, and even Skype precisely how they’re doing.
 An in-person visit is the most effective way to identify any possible difficulties through simple observations in and around the residence.
 The elder home care team at Compassionate Nursing Services, provider of expert at home care in St. Louis, notes the following red flags to look for when spending time with older adults during the holidays.